 - Demonstrated involvement in activities beyond required coursework is encouraged.

 - The cover letter, resume, and transcript must be attached as three separate PDF attachments to your email.
-Documents should be titled with your last name, first name, and the document title (example: Doe John Resume, Doe John Cover Letter, Doe John Transcript).
-Please do not use commas in the labeling of your documents.
+Documents should be titled with your last name, first name, and the document title (example: Doe John Cover Letter, Doe John Resume, Doe John Transcript).
+Please do not use commas in the labeling of you documents.

-- The cover letter can state the applicant's preference, if any, to be assigned to particular law divisions.
-Applicant preferences will be considered when determining Summer Law Volunteer assignments but assignments will be primarily based on resource needs.
+- The cover letter can state the applicant’s preference, if any, to be assigned to particular law division.
+Applicant preferences will be considered when determining Fall Law Volunteer assignments but assignments will be primarily based on resource needs.

 Cover letters should be addressed to:

 Summer Law Student Volunteer Program Manager

 Writing samples and references will not be accepted but may be requested later during the application process.
 Please do not submit application materials until the application period opens.

 The OGC Selection Committee will conduct telephone interviews in November.